localhost/NinjaTracker/readme.txt

 See the included example tunes to best find out how this music system works in practice.
 Good luck, and have fun!

+Version history

+V2.0  - Original

+V2.01 - Gamemusic sound effect routine optimized
+      - ins2nt2 updated for different data ordering
+      - Current time position in pattern is shown alongside total duration
+      - Packed size ("Ps") of pattern is shown in hexadecimal
+      - Testing the last edited command also works in tables
+      - ProTracker and DMC note entry modes are switchable